Dynamic Programming Common Patterns and Code Template

 };

-The example above effectively reduces the size of the DP table from n
+The above example effectively reduces the size of the DP table from n

-II.
-Coin Change Problem
+2. Coin Change Problem

-This is LeetCode problem #322 "Coin Change":
+This is LeetCode's problem 322, "Coin Change":

-types of coins with denominations c1, c2 ... ck
+types of coins with denominations c1, c2, ... ck

 // `coins` contains the denominations of available coins, and `amount` is the target amount